cepthomas/c_emb_lua/README.md

 - luainterop.c/h - Generic stuff for talking with lua.
 This could be in a lib.
 - demoapp.lua - Lua script for a simplistic multithreaded coroutine application.
 Uses luatoc.
 - utils.lua - Used by demoapp.lua.
+- lua-5.3.5/* - lua source code for this application.

 # Licenses
 [This repo](https://github.com/cepthomas/c-emb-lua/blob/master/LICENSE)